lse-my472/lse-my472.github.io/index.md

 The coverage of data sharing will include key skills in on-line publishing, including the elements of web design, the technical elements of web technologies and web programming, as well as the use of revision-control and group collaboration tools such as GitHub.
-[//]: # (Aki: the following lines may have to be changed, but I leave it as it is for the timebeing.)
-Each student will build one or more interactive website based on content relevant to his/her domain­-related interests, and will use GitHub for accessing and submitting course materials and assignments.

 ### Objectives